The Chool Bus (ch12)

 “You’re cursed with super model looks and the hide of a 21st century Annie Oakley,” said Jack.
 “Good luck finding your Wild Bill, or Calamity Jane, or whatever.
 I’m sure they’re out there somewhere.”

-Professor T. could hear this exchange mingling with the mental formation of Wilde’s words leaping off the Dorian Gray pages and it added to his reverie of the spiraling forces of intellect and spirit.
+Professor T could hear this exchange mingling with the mental formation of Wilde’s words leaping off the Dorian Gray pages and it added to the reverie of spiraling spiritual in intellectual forces.
 He paused the reading a moment to listen as Billie, Jack, and Buck’s friendly banter carried on from topic to topic with a relaxed ease.
 Professor T smiled.
 He was glad to have Buck Wellstone added to the gang.
-The music of his slight southern drawl mixed with Billie’s melodious tones and Jack’s witty sarcasm was music to Professor T. He was fading.
-He closed the book the voices trailed and he drifted off to sleep.
+The music of his slight southern drawl mixed with Billie’s dulcet tones, and Jack’s witty sarcasm was music to Professor T He was fading.
+He closed the book… the voices trailed… and he drifted off to…

 “I’ve always wanted to see MOAB,” said Billie.